toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [catdir](https://github.com/emilastanov/catdir) - A simple CLI utility that traverses directories and concatenates the contents of all files within a folder and its subfolders, similar to the Unix cat command, but for entire directory trees.
 * [catselector](https://github.com/alexaldearroyo/catselector) - Interactive file selector for concatenating and exporting text files.
 * [charfreq](https://github.com/proycon/charfreq) - Very simple command-line tool that counts (unicode) character frequency from standard input.
+* [cho](https://github.com/jaggzh/cho) - The safe echo & quoting utility you always knew you needed, but were too afraid to ask [for].
 * [choose](https://github.com/theryangeary/choose) - A human-friendly and fast alternative to cut and (sometimes) awk.
 * [Colibri Core](https://proycon.github.io/colibri-core/) - A software to quickly and efficiently count and extract patterns (n-grams and more) from large corpus data, to extract various statistics on the extracted patterns, and to compute relations between the extracted patterns.
 * [deadlink](https://github.com/nschloe/deadlink) - Parses text files for HTTP URLs and checks if they are still valid.
 Good to use on Markdown documentation files.